Sharqosity/cs326-final-rho/docs/milestone1.md

 ## Division Of Labor
-*Bullet 1
-  Wireframes: Done collaboratively over 1 video call.
+*Wireframes: Done collaboratively over 1 video call.
-*Bullet 2
- Aidan: createEvent css and html
+*Aidan: createEvent page (CSS and HTML)
+*George: eventPopup and mainPage(CSS and HTML) *Prateek: profilePage and mapPage(CSS and HTML)